With it’s ideal blend of Surf, Chill, and Culture, Sayulita is a charming small city/big town, less than 4 hours away from Marin, CA by plane.

 In the last decade this surfing hot spot has also become a shopping mecca for fine Mexican folk art as well as handmade boho clothes, jewelry and other local finds.
 Along the narrow streets, you’ll find an array of shops and galleries that have a wide range of decorative, usable and wearable art.
 In the center of it all is a sweet piazza that functions as the meeting place for locals as well as travelers looking to take it all in or for revelers looking to party the night away.
 The Plaza is lined with cafes and restaurants and bohemian shops that cater to the traveller who is part hippie, part posh.
 It’s hard to miss the semi-local Indigenous Huichol artisans who are adorned in their customary stye of clothing, beautifully decorated with bright colorful patterns sitting outside of Choco Banana as well as down the street to the beach locally known as the “Calle de las Artisanas.”

-There are a plethora of restaurants to choose from in Sayulita and you can feast on anything from handmade blue corn tortillas stuffed with the usual delicious Mexican repertoire of rice, beans and guac (Yeikame) to locally grown garden picked salads and green juices (La Esperanza), fruit smoothies with superfood additions at Orangy, and of course local coffee (the best cup and a strong one at that is at the Sayulita bookstore or at Yah Yah’s on the square and both spots also serve gluten free baked goods).
+There are a plethora of restaurants to choose from in Sayulita and you can feast on anything from handmade blue corn tortillas stuffed with the usual delicious Mexican repertoire of rice, beans and guac to locally grown garden picked salads and green juices, fruit smoothies with superfood additions and of course local coffee.
 Stay a bit out of town if you want to avoid the hustle and blaring live music at night.
-Or pack ear plugs and stay in your own private getaway for under 150 a night at Casita La Leyenda (The legendary house) with an incredible view or at Casa Salita (with a bigger group) and just off the square at Petit Hotel Hafa for an well priced upscale rustic vibe (check out their roof deck whether or not you stay there).
+Or pack ear plugs and stay just off the square at Petit Hotel Hafa for a well priced upscale rustic vibe.
 For a quieter option check out Hotelito Los Suenos or if you want to be right on the beach, at Casa Blanca, both a bit down the road from the main part of town.